Microsoft Research Develops Invisible Cloud Malware Scanner

-It's all very well having thousands of virtual machines running in the cloud, but how do you scan them for malware?
-Microsoft Research has developed a system called Project Freta to do just that.
+Microsoft Research has developed a system called Project Freta to do scan thousands of virtual cloud machines for malware.
 It has launched the project as a prototype for public use.

 Virtual machines (VMs) are software versions of computers that run in a cloud environment.
 They replicate an entire PC running an operating system like Linux or Windows, and many of them can run on a single piece of hardware at the same time.
 This has led to cloud environments with thousands of VMs running concurrently.
 That creates a challenge for systems administrators who want to ensure that none of the VMs are running malware.